absharul/shopbook-policy/privacy-policy.md

 **Effective Date:** [Insert Date]

-**ShopBook** we are committed to protecting your privacy.
+**ShopBook** is committed to protecting your privacy.
 This Privacy Policy explains how your information is collected, used, and shared when you use our mobile application ("App").

 ---